chaoss/community/GSoC-Ideas.md

 stable version of the platform, there are many good ideas that we will like to incorporate.
 Some of them were selected for GSoC 2021.

+The aims of the project are as follows:
+  - Identify useful recommendations for the end-user.
+  - Implement new recommendations.
+  - Integrate recommendations on the UI.

+The aims will require generating code in **Python** for **Django** and the **GraphQL API**, and for the web app (generated with **Vue.js** and **Vuetify**).

+* _Difficulty:_ Hard
+* _Requirements:_ Interest in software analytics.
+Python programming.
+JavaScript programming.
+SQL knowledge.
+Willingness to understand GrimoireLab internals.
+* _Recommended:_ Experience with Python, JavaScript, UI development, GraphQL, Django, and Vue.js would be convenient but can be learned during the project.
+* _Mentors:_ Santi Duenas, Eva Millán, Miguel Ángel Fernández

-# Idea: Automatically identify Contributor Aliases (emails, platform user accounts) to Increase Parsimony of Statistics and Metrics
+## Idea: Automatically identify Contributor Aliases (emails, platform user accounts) to Increase Parsimony of Statistics and Metrics

 Micro-tasks and place for questions [will add link later]